By: Xander Lauren Cipriano

 Section 2 of Memorandum Order No. 6, Series of 2022, or the “Sustaining Flexible Learning in Higher Education: An Addendum to CMO No. 4, Series of 2020” released by the Commission on Higher Education (CHEd) said colleges in the country would decide which appropriate teaching approach and learning mode will be appropriate based on the Alert Level Systems by the Inter-Agency Task Force and guidelines from the national and local government units.

-The University, through an advisory from the Office of the Vice Chancellor, then announced on March 9 that “…there are subjects that will remain on fully online mode and there are subjects that will be delivered via blended mode” by the next school year.
+The University, through an advisory from the Office of the Vice Chief Administrative Officer, then announced on March 9 that “…there are subjects that will remain on fully online mode and there are subjects that will be delivered via blended mode” by the next school year.

 More than a month after its implementation, some DLSU-D students shared their thoughts and experiences on this “new normal” of learning at the University.